Find Trade Colleges

 Philadelphia, PA

 With a ranking of #13, Thomas Jefferson University did quite well on this year’s best schools for allied health professions students working on their bachelor’s degree.
-Thomas Jefferson University is a moderately-sized private not-for-profit school located in the city of Philadelphia.
+Thomas Jefferson University is a medium-sized private not-for-profit school located in the large city of Philadelphia.

 Allied Health majors at Thomas Jefferson University take out an average of $14,003 in student loans while working on their Bachelor's Degree.